Sweet Pool

 Sweet Pool is a Japanese BL horror visual novel developed by Nitro+CHiRAL.
 It originally released on December 19, 2008 and was released outside Japan on December 19, 2018.

 Synopsis

 The plot follows Youji Sakiyama, a student who returns to high school after a year's absence due to illness.
 He starts developing weird symptoms, like meat chunks coming out his body and hallucinations of blood and flesh.
-Around the same time, his phlegmatic classmate Tetsuo and the infamous student Zenya take an interest in him.
+Around the same time, his mysterious classmate Tetsuo and the infamous student Zenya take an interest in him.